This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

 2) No Required Minimum Distribution

 Unlike an IRA, there are no Required Minimum Distribution (“RMD”) rules during the owners and surviving spouse’s lifetime.
 These rules require IRA and 401(k) plan owners to begin taking distributions from these accounts when they turn 70 1/2.
 The IRS has table that requires these investors to take the funds out over their life expectancy.
 Non-spousal beneficiaries (like children or grandchildren) will be required to take out their RMD.
 However, if the inherited Roth IRA met the simple requirements of the account being open for at least five years and the beneficiary being over age 59 1/2 then all of the earnings would be tax-free.

 Additionally there is no age limit on when you can contribute to a Roth IRA.
-With a regular IRA you must stop contributing to the IRA once you turn 70 1/2.
-This is not the case with the Roth IRA.
 As long as you have earned income you can contribute to the Roth IRA at any age.